ECONOMICS OF RURAL DEVELOPMENT

 e. learning skills

 The method of study provided include moments of lectures, group work, individual analysis, discussion of the topics covered in class.

 Course contents summary

-TThe course aims to provide the cognitive tools, interpretation and application of the common agricultural policy.
-The course starting with an analysis of the institutional context, analyze the main agricultural policies that have characterized European history influencing agricultural markets and rural development policies.
-A subject covered by the course will also analyze the impact that European quality policy can have on rural development.
-This phase will be developed through the analysis of case studies and exercises.
+The course aims to provide the cognitive tools, interpretation and application skills related of the common agricultural policy.
+The course starting from the analysis of the institutional context, analyze the main agricultural policies that have characterized the history of Europe affecting agricultural markets and rural development policies.
+One issue addressed by the course will also be an analysis of the impact of agricultural policies on agricultural sector.
+This phase will be developed through the use of quantitative approaches and exercises.

-1. European rural environment analysis according to the OECD methodology;
+1. European rural environment analysis according to OECD methodology;

-6. Evaluation of Agriculture and agri-food: theory and practice
+9. the evaluation of agricultural and agri-food policies: theory and practice

 - Lecture notes available at the Department photocopies office